Bobukanator/briandlawrence/README.md

 ## art generator
 https://github.com/BrianDLawrence/art_generator<br>
 I created this with the goal of dabbling in Python and TensorFlow.
 This project loads and trains a prediction model based on CIFAR-10.<br>
+Once I have the prediction model, I use it like a discriminator, but instead of yes or no, it classifies the image as one of the ten categories of images in CIFAR-10.<br>
+I then create images using a simple creative technique of randomized Pillow ImageDraw-ings - you could consider this a generator and think of this project as a poor man's GAN.<br>
-I then use that prediction model to randomly generate images, one of each of the 10 types of images in CIFAR-10.
-I was originally thinking about using this to create NFTs on opensea.
+I was originally thinking about using this to create NFTs on opensea - when that was a thing.

 ## cryptobots
 https://github.com/BrianDLawrence/cryptobots<br>